 The Board provides applicants with two levels of redress: a review hearing and a subsequent appeal hearing if they remain dissatisfied.
 Our hearings are non-adversarial, which means no one argues against the Veteran.
-Applicants have access to free case preparation and representation at their hearing by the Bureau of Pensions Advocates (a unique organization of lawyers within VAC).
-Service Officers from the Royal Canadian Legion also provide free representation.
-Applicants can also hire a private representative at their own cost or represent themselves before the Board.
+Applicants have access to free case preparation and representation at their hearing by the Bureau of Pensions Advocates (a unique organization of lawyers within VAC) or by Service Officers from Veterans' organizations.